Create an Herb Garden

 Container Gardens

-Container gardening applies to indoors as well as outdoors.
-It just depends on where you want your garden.
-Growing herbs in containers control the size and amount of each herb and where you place them.
+You can create a container garden for both indoor and outdoor spaces.
+It just depends on where you want your garden to be.
+Growing herbs in containers allows you to control the size and amount of each herb, as well as where you place them.

 It’s better than having a yard full of mint when you can have a decorative container of mint that matches your porch or patio.
 Mint, by the way, wards off insects like mosquitoes.
 Having a box of mint near your front or back door is not only beautiful but also practical.